 Reasons for discrepancies on your credit file include:

 You've given us a different name, used a middle name, nickname or alternative spelling

 Your address does not match because you have recently moved or it's been formatted differently

-You've no credit history because you've never had a credit product before
+You have no credit history because you've never had a credit product before

 If you've not had a credit product before, you'll need to build up your credit history and get your first credit card.

-Check your details are correct with all 3 credit reference agencies before you formally apply for credit.
+Check your details are correct with all three credit reference agencies before you formally apply for credit.
 Amend any errors you find and do not apply for a credit card until these are sorted.
 Then run the eligibility checker again.

 Find the best credit card for you, whether you're looking for 0% card for balance transfers or purchases or day to day spending and rewards